 2009 Circulating Coin Production

 From bills to coins, the U.S. Mint makes them all.
 In fact, the number of coins in circulation year-to-date 2019 is 3.82 billion.
 That breaks down to about 2.2 billion pennies, 379 million nickels, 737 million dimes, 504 million quarters, 3.4 million 50-cent coins and 2.9 million $1 coins.
 The number of $1 coins has taken a sharp decline over the past decade in favor of a boom in the circulation of smaller coins like pennies, nickles, and dimes.

 Facts About U.S. Money

 U.S. bills, of course, are printed in a variety of ways to make them counterfeit-proof.
-With printing facilities in Fort Worth, Texas and Washington, D.C., over 18 tons of ink are used every day to make this happen.
-In fact, during the 2008 fiscal year, the Bureau of Engraving and Printing produced approximately 38 million notes a day with a face value of about $629 million and delivered 7.7 billion notes at an average cost of 6.4 cents per note.
+With printing facilities in Fort Worth, Texas, and Washington, D.C., over 18 tons of ink are used every day to make this happen.
+Money is a crucial part of the fabric of America.
+Whether it's paper or a linen cotton blend, there’s no escaping the critical importance of the American dollar.